davisboy/HighSpot/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+Clone the repo to a local directory and run `npm install` at the command prompt.
+This will install all of the dependencies.
+When that completes run `npm start` and wait for the code to build.
+Once complete, open a browser and navigate to `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Running `npm start` will compile the less files and start the development server.

 ## Code scaffolding